wdenton/greenhouse/README.md

 Greenhouse gas emissions data.

+(Note about CSV files: When I grab an Excel spreadsheet, I convert it to CSV and then work on it.
+There's a way to deal with Excel right in Ruby but I can't be bothered to get into that when I'm just dealing with converting a few files.
+CSV is grokkable by all languages so it's good to convert it to that format anyway.)

 ## 2011 Canada Greenhouse Gas Emissions

 One file is available: a GeoJSON representaion of the 2011 data: [2011_canada_ghg_emissions.geojson](greenhouse-gases-2011/2011_canada_ghg_emissions.geojson).
 This shows all sites in Canada that emitted more than 50,000 metric tonnes of CO2 equivalent gases in 2011.